BramVan-Oosterhout/festivals-docker/festivals-website/README.md

-The festivaks-website presents a portal to the FestivalsApp.The portal is avalable at [localhost:10443](https://localhost:10443).
+The festivaks-website presents a portal to the Festivals-App.The portal is avalable at [localhost:10443](https://localhost:10443).
 The website consists of four pages:
 :
 * FESTIVALS APP - the download page for the app and some of its features
 * participate - philosophy behind the existence of the app